anything piano header

 FAQ | recommended resources | piano: bare essentials | Effective Practice & Motivation

-Below are some of the many different aspects involved in learning how to practice effectively.
+Below are some of the many different aspects involved in learning to practice effectively.

 Finding the time to practice is often the biggest obstacle for students of any level.
 As an advanced student you already know that time, focus, and committment are important ingredients for progress.
 Try to make time by setting aside a specific part of each day that you can devote to your piano practice.
 Don't be afraid to ask for support from your family and friends; declare a communication blackout - decide not to respond to phone calls, email or instant messages between certain periods of time!